-The rollercoaster uses a rare shallow-track design, named because the wooden track bed is split into an upper and lower section sandwiching its cross supports.
+The rollercoaster used a rare shallow-track design, named because the wooden track bed was split into an upper and lower section sandwiching its cross supports.
 Normally, wooden rollercoaster track is formed of a thicker layer of wood sitting on top of the cross supports.

-The ride begins with a long winding tunnel to take the train from the ride station to the lift hill.
-The first drop is intensely steep, and leads on to two large hills, before the train climbs again ready to turn right and traverse the sweeping turnaround section.
-The return leg features four more hills, followed by a covered turnaround which takes the train back to the station and into the manually operated brakes at the unload platform.
+The ride began with a long winding tunnel to take the train from the ride station to the lift hill.
+The first drop was intensely steep, and led on to two large hills, before the train climbed again ready to turn right and traverse the sweeping turnaround section.
+The return leg featured four more hills, followed by a covered turnaround which took the train back to the station and into the manually operated brakes at the unload platform.

-Unfortunately, these days Blue Streak is quite rough.
-It's still quite an enjoyable ride, but expect a few bruises if you're not careful!
+Unfortunately, towards the end of its life Blue Streak was quite rough.
+It was still quite an enjoyable ride, but a few bruises were to be expected if you were not careful!

 In 1962, a marathon rollercoaster riding session was attempted on Blue Streak.
 The charity event involved DJs Brian Emory and Dick Lepley taking 283 circuits on Blue Streak over a period of 14 hours and 15 minutes.
 This broke the previous world record by 22 circuits and raised $904.05.